OneDrive/onedrive-api-docs/auth/msa_oauth.md

 # OneDrive authentication and sign-in

-To use the OneDrive APIs, you need to have an access token that authenticates your app to a particular set of permissions for a user.
+To use the OneDrive API, you need to have an access token that authenticates your app to a particular set of permissions for a user.
 In this section, you'll learn how to:

 1. Register your application to get a client ID and a client secret.
 2. Sign your user in to OneDrive with the specified [scopes](#authentication-scopes) using the token flow or code flow.
 3. Sign the user out (optional).

 The OneDrive API uses the standard [OAuth 2.0](http://oauth.net/2/) authentication scheme to authenticate users and generate access tokens.
-You must provide an authentication token for every API call via one of the following.
+You must provide an access token for every API call via one of the following.

 * An HTTP header: `Authorization: bearer {token}`
 * A query parameter: `?access_token={token}`